openzipkin/brave/brave-core-spring/README.md

 # brave-core-spring #

-The brave-core-spring module has Spring dependency injection configuration classes for the brave-impl api objects (Java based container configuration).
+The `brave-core-spring` module has Spring dependency injection configuration support for `brave-core`

 It does not use XML configuration but Java based container configuration using annotations.

-If you include this module on your classpath you can add the configurations to your Spring context by including `com.github.kristofa.brave` to the classpath scanning path or by adding the individual config classes.
+If you include this module on your classpath you can add the configurations to your Spring context by including `com.github.kristofa.brave.BraveApiConfig`.

 Spring is added as a Maven dependency with 'provided' scope so you have to include Spring as compile scope dependency to you own application.
-This gives you the freedom to choose the Spring version of your choice (the config classes are tested with Spring 3.2.2).
+This gives you the freedom to choose the Spring version of your choice (the config classes are tested with Spring 4.1.6.RELEASE).

-There are no configuration classes provided for `SpanCollector` and `TraceFilters` because you probably want the freedom to choose these for yourself based on your application.
-There are however Configuration classes that need those as a dependency.

-Configuration classes are available for:

-*   AnnotationSubmitter
-*   ClientTracer: A ClientTracer needs a SpanCollector and TraceFilters so you have to make sure you have these added to Spring context yourself otherwise instantiating of ClientTracer will fail.
-*   EndpointSubmitter
-*   ServerSpanThreadBinder
-*   ServerTracer: A ServerTracer needs a SpanCollector so you have to make sure a configuration for SpanCollector is added to your Spring context.

-There is also a TraceFilters class which is a wrapper around a List of TraceFilter instances.
-Reason is that injecting generic types is not possible to instead the ClientTracerConfig class relies on a TraceFilters instance to be available on the Spring Context.
+There is no configuration provided for the `Brave` instance (see `brave-core`).
+You have to provide a Spring config class for this yourself as you probably want to decide anyway which `SpanCollector` and which `TraceFilters` to use.